lcouper/lcouper.github.io/_pages/communication.md

 author_profile: true
 ---

-Please see below for various articles and videos I've worked on communicating research
+Please see below for various articles and videos I've worked on communicating research (my own and that of others)

 Stanford Daily article on covid publication trends:
 https://stanforddaily.com/2022/01/20/two-year-anniversary-stanfords-contribution-to-covid-19-research/